-FCS COP.1.1/SYM The TSF shall perform secure messaging - encryption and decryption in accord-
+FCS\COP.1.1/SYM The TSF shall perform secure messaging - encryption and decryption in accordance

-PP application note 25: This SFR requires the TOE to implement the cryptographic primitives (e.g. Triple-DES and/or AES) for secure messaging with encryption of the transmitted data.
-The keys are agreed between the TOE and the terminal as part of the Chip Authentication Protocol according to the FCS_CKM.1.
+PP application note 25: This SFR requires the TOE to implement the cryptographic primitives (AES) for secure messaging with encryption of the transmitted data.
+The keys are agreed between the TOE and the terminal as part of the Chip Authentication Protocol according to the FCS\CKM.1.
 Furthermore the SFR is used for authentication attempts of a terminal as Personalization Agent by means of the symmetric authentication mechanism.